-Since the College is affiliated to Mahatma Gadhi University, we are expected to follow the curriculum designed by the parent university.
-Even so, efforts are made within the limitation of the prescribed framework, to complement the curriculum wherever felt necessary.Principal of the college, Dr. Sherly Kurian is currently the Chairperson of the Board of Studies in Malayalam.4 of our faculty members were in the Boards of Studies of the University and have played a vital role in the curriculum design, development and revision exercises taken place in our university.
-In addition, 9 of the faculty members from different departments have also participated in curriculum revision workshops organised by the university.
-The college has organised workshops and seminars to familiarize with reforms initiated by the University.
-Curriculum enrichment programmes like, guest talks, workshops, seminars and panel discussions are the organized frequently by the college.
+Kuriakose Gregorios College, being an affiliated college, follows the curriculum designed by Mahatma Gandhi University.
+Even so, efforts are made within the limitation of the prescribed framework, to complement the curriculum wherever felt necessary.
+Five of our teachers were in the Boards of Studies of the University who have played a vital role in curriculum reforms taken place in our university.
+All the five members have also played a big role in the implementation of curriculum in the college and in other affiliated colleges.
+Experts from boards of studies of the university are also invited to provide inputs regarding the revised curriculum.
+9 of the faculty members from different departments have also participated in curriculum revision workshops organised by the university.

 Members of the teaching staff prepares teaching plans for each course he/she is dealing and submit it to the head of the department.
 They are encouraged at the outset to impart the curriculum through innovative teaching methods such as presentations, assignments, discussions, workshops, seminars, industrial visits, and computer education apart from regular traditional teaching methods like chalk and talk.
-The college offers all sorts of facilities and support required for the effective translation of the curriculum designed by the parent university.Physical facilities required for the translation of the curriculum like computer labs, internet facility, experimental labs, seminar halls etc are made available to the staff as per their requirement.
+The college offers all sorts of facilities and support required for the effective translation of the curriculum designed by the parent university.
+Since some teaching members of our college are members of the board of studies of the university, college level meetings are used for clarifying doubts regarding the procedural aspects of curriculum implementation.
+Physical facilities required for the translation of the curriculum like computer labs, internet facility, experimental labs, seminar halls etc are made available to the staff as per their requirement.
+The college also organise seminars and workshops on emerging areas and the staff as well as students get the opportunity to interact with the experts.